andermoran/AngularAdvice/README.md

 - With two-way databinding, information is sent in *both* directions instead of only one
 #### [Example](https://stackblitz.com/edit/angular-pkgmpx)
 > *Note: ngModel is a directive but you don't need to know what that is right now*
->

 > Notice the `userInput` variable in `app.component.ts` and the `[(ngModel)]="userInput"` in `app.component.html`.
 Try typing into the input box.
-It appears to work the same way as the previous method of getting a user's input
+It appears to work the same way as the previous method of getting a user's input but in this case
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTM5OTc1MzA0LC0xNjY3NjYxODAzLC0xNj
+eyJoaXN0b3J5IjpbODM5MzI0MTE2LC0xNjY3NjYxODAzLC0xNj
 k5NjU0MjExLC0xNzM3NDA0MTc0LC0xNjQwOTY2ODk5LDk2MjYw
 MDg5OCwxMzY1MzM3NDI1LC0xNTg3NjQwMzg2LC0xMTQ0NjQ2Nz
 E5XX0=